-The range sites on Tract 1 include Thin Silty/Thin Sands and Shallow/Ponderosa Pine, Tract 2 includes Shallow and Silty/Shallow, Tract 3 includes Silty, Silty/Overflow, Thin Hills with Rock outcrops, Tract 4 includes Thin Silty/Shallow/Clay Pans and Silty Overflow and Tract 5 includes Silty and Thin Hilly.
-All are generally considered to have a lower potential for overall grazing productivity.
-The plant species composition on these tracts is generally dominated by grasses which include Western Wheatgrass (Agropyron smithii), Green Needlegrass (Stipa viridula), Bluebunch Wheatgrass (Agropyron spicatum), Needle and Thread (Stipa comata), Prairie Junegrass (Koeleria pyramidata), and Blue Grama (Bouteloua gracilis).
+The range site on this tract is Thin Silty/Shallow, generally considered to have a lower potential for overall grazing productivity.
+The plant species composition is generally dominated by grasses which include Western Wheatgrass (Agropyron smithii), Bluebunch Wheatgrass (Agropyron spicatum), Needle and Thread (Stipa comata), Prairie Junegrass (Koeleria pyramidata), and Blue Grama (Bouteloua gracilis).

-The tracts are currently utilized for livestock grazing and that use is anticipated to continue into the foreseeable future.
+The tract is currently utilized for livestock grazing and that use is anticipated to continue into the foreseeable future.
 No rare plant or cover types were noted on the tracts during previous field evaluations.
 A search of the Montana Natural Heritage Database shows no rare plant species or cover types within the general area the tracts proposed for Land Banking.